Breastfeeding your Baby

 Care for yourself while you are breastfeeding:

 - Get enough rest.
-Caring for a newborn baby can make it hard for you to rest.
+You may have a hard time resting while you are caring for your newborn.
 Ask for help from family and friends so that you can get the rest you need.

 - Eat healthy foods.
-A healthy meal plan can help your body make enough breast milk.
+A healthy meal plan can keep you healthy and support milk production.
 You need extra calories each day while you are breastfeeding.
-Your healthcare provider may also have you take vitamins, including pregnancy vitamins and vitamin D. Talk with him before you take any vitamins or supplements.
+Your healthcare provider may also have you take vitamins, including pregnancy vitamins and vitamin D. Talk with him or her before you take any vitamins or supplements.

 - Manage stress.
 Increased stress can decrease the amount of breast milk you make.
 Relaxation can help decrease your stress and help you feel better.
 Deep breathing, meditating, and listening to music also may help you cope with stress.
 Talk to your healthcare provider about other ways to manage stress.